jojo13572001/kurento-IPCam-H264/README.md

 #Comment
 1. You can use video-audio/video-only/audio stream.
 Just modify the index.js
 2. You can record the file as webm.
-3. Currently I use secureless connection(ws) because there is bug with secure connection.
+3. Currently I use secureless connection(ws) because there is problem with secure connection.